top of page

 Is The Education System Built for Everyone ?

-By Imogen Kate Ainsworth There are many education systems throughout the world, but how does each one tackle the issue of equality?
+There are many education systems throughout the world, but how does each one tackle the issue of equality?
 What are the factors which influence a student’s ability to thrive and perform beyond expectation?
 This lies in how students are challenged, evaluated and expected to perform by the education systems.
 How are student’s capabilities suitably challenged?
-As no students are built with the same needs, many schools implement a ‘streaming’ ; where stud
+As no students are built with the same needs, many schools implement a ‘streaming’ ; where students are separated based

 Apr 197 min read